wirecard/wpp-integration-demo-php/README.md

 ### Successful payment
 This application provides examples for several payment types.
 Click on this [link](#payment-types) to see a list of all supported payment types.
-For testing purpose you can use the following demo data to be able to do an successful request.
+For testing purposes you can use the data below.
+For further test data consult [our documentation](https://document-center.wirecard.com/display/PTD/Appendix+K%3A+Test+Access+Data+and+Credentials)

 #### Credit Card
-In order to execute a successful credit card payment you can use the following test card:
+In order to execute a successful credit card payment you can use the following 3D test card:

 ````
 First & last name: arbitrary
-Credit card number (PAN): 4200000000000018
+Credit card number (PAN): 4012000300001003
-CVV: 018
+CVV: 003
 Expiry date: arbitrary month / year in the future
 ````

 #### SEPA Direct Debit Silent Pay
-You can use the following IBAN code to do an silent pay request.
+You can use the following IBAN to do a silent pay request.
 Append the bank-account field to your request body

 ```